omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 body(g)
 ```

 When a function is called, R sets up an environment for it to evaluate this expression in; this environment is called the *evaluation environment* for the function call.
-The evaluation environment is first populated with values for the function's formal parameters, either provided in the function call or given as default parameters, and then the body executes inside this environment.
+The evaluation environment is first populated with values for the function's formal parameters, either provided in the function call or given as default parameters and then the body executes inside this environment.
 Assignments will modify this local environment unless you use the `` `<<-` `` operator, and the result of the function is the last expression evaluated in the body.
 This is either the last expression in a sequence or an expression explicitly given to the `return` function.

-When we just have the body of a function as an expression we don't get this function call semantics, but we can still try to evaluate the expression.
+When we just have the body of a function as an expression, we don't get this function call semantics, but we can still try to evaluate the expression.

 ```{r}
 eval(body(f))
 ```

 It fails because we do not have a variable `x` defined anywhere.
-If we had a global `x` the evaluation would use that and not any function parameter, because the expression here doesn't know it is part of a function.
+If we had a global `x`, the evaluation would use that and not any function parameter, because the expression here doesn't know it is part of a function.
 It will be when it is evaluated as part of a call to `f` but not when we use it like this.
 We can give it a value for `x`, though, like this:

 ```{r}
 eval(body(f), list(x = 2))
 ```

-The `eval` function evaluates an expression and use the second argument to look up parameters.
+The `eval` function evaluates an expression and uses the second argument to look up parameters.
 You can give it an environment, and the expression will then be evaluated in it, or you can use a list.
 We cover how to work with expressions and how to evaluate them in the *[Expressions and environments]* chapter; for now all you have to know is that we can evaluate an expression using `eval` if the variables in the expression are either found in the scope where we call `eval` or provided in the second argument to `eval`.

 We can also set `x` as a default parameter and use that when we evaluate the expression: